X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 When we drink matcha, we consume fresh green tea leaf itself, ground, and whisked up into an energizing, refreshing bowl.
 This makes it unique and unlike loose leaf teas.

-When it comes to health benefits, Matcha is known to have most other tea types beat.
+When it comes to health benefits, Matcha is known to beat most other tea types.
 Compared to green tea, it has:

 • 10 times the antioxidants of a serving of green tea